-- 6.1 The remuneration of members of the management board and members of the supervisory board and key managers should be sufficient to attract, retain and motivate persons with skills necessary for proper management and supervision of the company.
+6.1 The remuneration of members of the management board and members of the supervisory board and key managers should be sufficient to attract, retain and motivate persons with skills necessary for proper management and supervision of the company.
 The level of remuneration should be adequate to the tasks and responsibilities delegated to individuals and their resulting accountability.
-The principle is applied. - 6.2 Incentive schemes should be constructed in a way necessary among others to tie the level of remuneration of members of the company's management board and key managers to the actual long-term standing of the company measured by its financial and non-financial results as well as long-term shareholder value creation, sustainable development and the company's stability.
 The principle is applied.

+6.2 Incentive schemes should be constructed in a way necessary among others to tie the level of remuneration of members of the company's management board and key managers to the actual long-term standing of the company measured by its financial and non-financial results as well as long-term shareholder value creation, sustainable development and the company's stability.
+The principle is not applied.
+Comments of the Company : The incentive scheme for 2021-2025 makes the remuneration of members of the Company's Management Board and key managers dependent on the long-term amount of adjusted consolidated operating profit defined as consolidated operating profit disclosed in audited consolidated financial statements, adjusted for the effect of one-off events in 2021-2025.
+Subscription warrants will be taken up by the eligible persons upon fulfilment of the service and performance criteria set out in the incentive scheme rules and Resolution No. 4/03.02.2021 of the Extraordinary General Meeting of 3 February 2021.
+The principle is not fully applied by the Company because the incentive scheme for 2021-2025 as currently designed does not tie the remuneration of the eligible persons to the Company's long-term non-financial performance or sustainability criteria.

-Comments of the Company : At present no incentive schemes are implemented in the Company with respect to Management Board Members and key managers. - 6.3 If companies' incentive schemes include a stock option programme for managers, the implementation of the stock option programme should depend on the beneficiaries' achievement, over a period of at least three years, of pre-defined, realistic financial and non-financial targets and sustainable development goals adequate to the company, and the share price or option exercise price for the beneficiaries cannot differ from the value of the shares at the time when such programme was approved.
-The principle is applied.
-Comments of the Company : A management stock options plan does not exist in the Company. - 6.4 As the supervisory board performs its responsibilities on a continuous basis, the remuneration of supervisory board members cannot depend on the number of meetings held.
+6.3 If companies' incentive schemes include a stock option programme for managers, the implementation of the stock option programme should depend on the beneficiaries' achievement, over a period of at least three years, of pre-defined, realistic financial and non-financial targets and sustainable development goals adequate to the company, and the share price or option exercise price for the beneficiaries cannot differ from the value of the shares at the time when such programme was approved.

+The principle is not applied.

+Comments of the Company : The principle is not applied in full.
+The Company operates an incentive scheme for 2021-2025, based on subscription warrants.
+The scheme was adopted pursuant to a resolution of the General Meeting of 3 February 2021.
+The vesting of the warrants will depend on the satisfaction of certain service and performance criteria set out in the incentive scheme rules, and the operation of the incentive scheme in a given year and the grant of a tranche of subscription warrants to employees will be subject to the mandatory condition that a predefined level of consolidated operating profit adjusted for the accounting cost of the incentive scheme is achieved for a given financial year.
+The implementation of the scheme does not depend on predefined non-financial or sustainability objectives.

+6.4 As the supervisory board performs its responsibilities on a continuous basis, the remuneration of supervisory board members cannot depend on the number of meetings held.
 The remuneration of members of committees, in particular the audit committee, should take into account additional workload on the committee.

-The principle is applied.
-Comments of the Company : The compensation of the Supervisory Board members is determined by the General Meeting of Shareholders.
-In the Company's opinion, the compensation of the Supervisory Board Members accounts for the additional effort associated with the work as members of the Audit Committee but at the same time other Supervisory Board Members are paid the same remuneration, which is justified by their bigger involvement in the supervision of other areas of operation of the Company than the areas dealt with by the Audit Committee. - 6.5 The level of remuneration of supervisory board members should not depend on the company's short-term results.
-The principle is applied.
+6.5 The level of remuneration of supervisory board members should not depend on the company's short-term results.